bd-j/exspect/fitting/README.md

 # Scripts for conducting fits

-The parameter files here can be run, with suitable options, to perform inferences with Prospector as presented in \paper\.
+The parameter files here can be run, with suitable options, to perform inferences with Prospector as presented in |paper|.

-Detailed descriptions of the options provided are given in the SLURM submission scripts in the `jobs` directory.
+The actual fits for the paper where run using the SLURM submission scripts in the `jobs` directory.

 ## Section 3: Mocks